 Development studies critically examines development, poverty, inequality as well as social, political, environmental and cultural changes and continuities within our world from a multidisciplinary perspective.
 At the University of Helsinki, development studies focuses on topics such as the theory and history of development and developmentalism, global justice, and the relationship between so-called development and culture, gender, space and the environment as well as the global political economy.

-Soilman Project focuses on mapping, management and resilience of ecosystem services for food security and response to climate change in Ethiopia.
+Soilman Project focused on mapping, management and resilience of ecosystem services for food security and response to climate change in Ethiopia.

 More information at: https://iupress.org/journals/globalsouth/